prankstr/homelab/README.md

 - [Morphos](https://github.com/danvergara/morphos): Self-hosted file converter.
 - [Vikunja](https://vikunja.io/): Self-hosted todo app.

-The ratio is a bit skewed but the infra stuff is where the learning is at 😎
+The ratio is a bit skewed but the platform stuff is where the learning is at 😎